 USB-C port on the new MacBook

-While there haven’t been any leaks specifically relating to iPad Pro price, we’d say to expect at least a £399 R.R.P.
+While there haven’t been any leaks specifically relating to iPad Pro price, we’d say to expect an RRP of at least £399.

-That’s because that entry level iPad Air 2 currently costs £399 – that’s for a 9.7-inch tablet.
+That’s because that entry-level iPad Air 2 currently costs £399 – that’s for a 9.7in tablet.

-If the iPad Pro is 12.9-inch like the rumours say, we’d expect Apple to tack on a hefty premium.
+If the iPad Pro is 12.9in as the rumours suggest, we’d expect Apple to tack on a hefty premium.

 We also need to take into consideration how much the iPad Pro’s rivals will cost.
 That means we need to look at productivity tablets.